Whale carcass closes popular Cape Town beach amid shark concerns

-CAPE TOWN (Reuters) - A South African beach popular with Christmas holidaymakers has been closed until the carcass of a beached whale is removed amid concerns its blood may attract sharks, the City of Cape Town said on Wednesday.
+CAPE TOWN, Dec 23 (Reuters) - A South African beach popular with Christmas holidaymakers has been closed until the carcass of a beached whale is removed amid concerns its blood may attract sharks, the City of Cape Town said on Wednesday.

-Local media described it as a humpback whale measuring over 14 meters (46 feet) in length and said two sharks had been spotted in the area.
+Local media described it as a humpback whale measuring over 14 metres (46 feet) in length and said two sharks had been spotted in the area.

 “The immediate area around the whale carcass has been cordoned off and this area is closed to members of the public ...
 The blood and debris from the carcass can attract sharks to the area,” the city said in a statement.